paketo-buildpacks/paketo-website/content/docs/howto/go.md

 The pack CLI will automatically detect the project file at build time.

-#### Deprecated: With pack and a `buildpack.yml`
-Please note that setting the Go version through a buildpack.yml file will be deprecated in Go Dist Buildpack v1.0.0.

 ## Configure the `go build` Command

 The Paketo Go buildpack compiles Go source code with the `go build` command, with certain opinionated flags by default.
 (See reference [documentation]({{< ref "docs/reference/go-reference" >}}) for information about the default flagset.)
 It is possible to override or add to these defaults by setting the `BP_GO_BUILD_FLAGS` and `BP_GO_BUILD_LDFLAGS`